aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-projects/project-properties/default-project-properties/_index.md

 ---

 ## **Default Project Properties**
 Microsoft Project lets users set default project properties that speed up the process of setting up a project.
 The default properties define when a new task starts and finishes, sets the default overtime and standard pay rates and more.
-Aspose.Tasks supports these features.
+Aspose.Tasks for C++ supports these features.

 The [Project](https://apireference.aspose.com/tasks/cpp/class/aspose.tasks.project) exposes a number of properties for managing a project's default properties: